Cryptography Code

 Cyclic Redundancy Code algorithms CRC-32, CRC-16 and CRC-24 in Visual Basic

 Cyclic Redundancy Codes (CRCs) are not strictly cryptographic algorithms, but come in handy to check if someone's been messing with your work or for generating quick hash digests (but not one-way ones).
-The CRC-32, CRC-16 and CRC-24 algorithms have been written in Visual Basic together with a CRC-32 function for files.
+The CRC-32, CRC-16 and CRC-24 algorithms have been written in VBA together with a CRC-32 function for files.
 You can download them all as a Zipped File (10 kB).
-Please read the Readme document.
+17 June 2020: Licenses in code modules changed to MIT.

 The CRC-32 algorithm is the one specified in ISO 3309 and ITU-T V.42 and used by WinZip.
 It uses the polynomial 0x04C11DB7.
-The CRC-16 algorithm uses the polynomial 0x8005.
+The CRC-16 algorithm is the " CRC-16/ARC" algorithm and uses the polynomial 0x8005.
 The CRC-24 algorithm is described in RFC 2440 OpenPGP Message Format.
 Our CRC-24 algorithm is slower than the CRC-32 and CRC-16 versions because it does not use a lookup table, but the code is simpler.
-The CRC-32 and CRC-16 algorithms in VB were first posted on 6 May 2001 and the CRC-24 algorithm on 4 June 2003.
+The CRC-32 and CRC-16 algorithms in VB6 were first posted on 6 May 2001 and the CRC-24 algorithm on 4 June 2003.
 Last updated 23 October 2006.
 Thanks to George Wayne for pointing out that using an Integer counter will lead to overflows on modestly long string inputs.

 CRC-32 without using a lookup table